- Chart

 Threats

-- Rising food and labor costs
+- Rising food costs and supply chain disruptions.

-- Changing consumer preferences for healthier options
+- Shifting consumer preferences towards healthier options or different dining experiences.

 Competitors and Market Share